 Our estimates regarding the potential market size for ONPATTRO, AMVUTTRA, GIVLAARI, OXLUMO or any future products at the time we commence commercialization, may be materially different from the actual market size, including as a result of the indication approved by regulatory authorities, which could result in significant changes in our business plan and may have a material adverse effect on our results of operations and financial condition.
 For example, the initial indication approved by the FDA for ONPATTRO is for the treatment of the polyneuropathy of hATTR amyloidosis and not for the treatment of cardiomyopathy or other manifestations of the disease.
 In addition, the U.S. label does not include cardiac data included in our APOLLO-B Phase 3 study results.
-This had an adverse impact on the market opportunity for ONPATTRO in the U.S. While data from the APOLLO-B study of patisiran in ATTR amyloidosis patients with cardiomyopathy was positive, the FDA may determine that the data is not supportive of a label expansion of ONPATTRO for the treatment of cardiomyopathy, which would further impact ONPATTRO's market opportunity.
-In addition, our efforts to raise disease awareness and improve diagnosis of our relevant disease states have been and may in the future be impacted by the COVID-19 pandemic.
+This had an adverse impact on the market opportunity for ONPATTRO in the U.S. While data from the APOLLO-B study of patisiran in ATTR amyloidosis patients with cardiomyopathy was positive, the Cardiovascular and Renal Drugs Advisory Committee of the FDA could determine that our data are insufficient to provide a positive recommendation for approval of our sNDA to the FDA, and later the FDA may determine that the data is not supportive of a label expansion of ONPATTRO for the treatment of cardiomyopathy, which would further impact ONPATTRO's market opportunity.
+In addition, our efforts to raise disease awareness and improve diagnosis of our relevant disease states were impacted by the COVID-19 pandemic.
 For example, in 2020 and 2021, we saw a reduction in peer to peer educational opportunities, reduced physician attendance at congresses and symposia and overall opportunities for physician engagement.
-As is the case with most orphan diseases, if we cannot successfully raise awareness of these diseases and improve diagnosis, it will be more difficult or impossible to achieve profitability.
+As is the case with most orphan diseases, if we are unable to successfully raise awareness of these diseases and improve diagnosis, it will be more difficult or impossible to achieve profitability.